 It is safe, easy, and gives officers a better look.

-But let’s think about this for a second.
+Let’s think about this for a second.
 My shoes are supposedly potentially dangerous, so I should make it as easy for the TSA to scan them as possible.
 Okay–let’s say I buy into this.

 But what about my carry-on?